 For two nights during our honeymoon last month, we stayed in a suite at the regal Fairmont Chateau Lake Louise.
 Undoubtedly the prettiest hotel we’ve stayed in thus far on our travels, the Chateau is an iconic part of the Banff/Lake Louise experience.

 We hope to visit again for longer and explore much more of the Banff region—especially for some hiking in the warmer months.
+PS: One of the best things to do in Lake Louise is the Larch Valley hike.

 When we do get the chance to return, we’d love to take this awesome Canadian road trip suggested by fellow travel blogger Tara.